Building a Personal Fitness Assistant with OpenClaw

 name: garmin-workout

-description: Garmin Connect training integration.
-Use when the user asks about training plans,
+description: Garmin Connect integration for running training.
+Use when user asks about

 ---